FarisAlisic/Sign-Language-Detector/README.md

 ## 🚀 Deployment

-This project is deployed using **Vercel**.
-Every push to `main` automatically redeploys.

-To deploy manually:
+Navigate to project folder,to deploy manually:

 ```bash
 # Build